Chapter Summary

 Discussion Questions

-- Why do you think the wise virgins couldn't share their oil with the foolish ones?
-What does this tell us about personal faith?
+- In the parable of the ten virgins, why do you think the wise ones couldn't share their oil?
+What does this tell us about our own spiritual journey?

 - The servant with one talent was afraid of the master.
-How does our view of God's character affect how we use the gifts He gives us?
+How does our view of God's character affect how we use the gifts He has given us?